jmeppley/py-metagenomics/README.md

 	export PATH=/data/galaxy/py-metagenomics:$PATH
 	export PYMG_PATH=/data/galaxy/py-metagenomics

+Also make sure the required binaries (tantan, pandaseq, lastal) are in the job execution path.

 ## Tools ##
 The tools are not yet ready to be released as toolshed repositories.
 In the meantime, they must be installed manually.
 Many files have paths that assume the galaxy root diretory (usually galaxy-dist) and this repository (py-metagenomics) are in the same parent folder.
 If this is not the case, you'll have to edit a few extra files.